ryzhang1/Inductive_bias/README.md

-# Inductive biases of modularization for neural networks in spatial navigation
+# Inductive biases of neural network modularity in spatial navigation

 This is a project exploring neural architectures for deep reinforcement learning agents.
 See paper https://www.biorxiv.org/content/10.1101/2022.12.07.519515v2.abstract.